herkkules/herkkules/README.md

 ## Education

-### Bachelor of Science in Financial Economics
+### B.Sc. in Financial Economics
-**Hanken School of Economics** (2014–2018)
+**Institution:** Hanken School of Economics
+**Completion:** 2018

-- **Thesis**: *Valuation of early-movers vs late-movers in an IPO window.*
+- **Thesis:** Explored the comparative valuation of early-movers versus late-movers during IPO windows, providing insights into strategic market entry timing.
-- **Key Highlights**:
-  - Completed coursework at a European business school ranked FT Global 57th (2024).
+- **Academic Rigour:** Attended a leading European business school, ranked 57th globally by FT in 2024.
-  - Participated in an exchange semester at Sogang University, Seoul.
+- **Global Exposure:** Completed an exchange semester at Sogang University in Seoul, deepening cross-cultural and global business acumen.

+### B.Sc. in Computer Science
+**Institution:** University of Helsinki
+**Estimated Completion:** 2025

+- **Thesis:** Investigates digital venture data structures, emphasizing the role of innovative frameworks in venture scaling.
+- **Research Institution:** Part of a globally recognized European university, ranked 107th by THE in 2025.

+### M.Sc. in Management & M.Sc. in Software Engineering
+**Estimated Completion:** 2026

+- **Thesis:** Digital shell companies for community-participation in capital investments

 ---

-### Bachelor of Science in Computer Science
-**University of Helsinki** (Expected 2025)
-- **Thesis**: *Digital venture data structures.*
-- **Key Highlights**:
-  - Studying at a European research university ranked THE Global 107th (2025).
-  - Coursework includes advanced programming, distributed systems, and data science.

----

-### Master of Science in Management & Master of Science in Software Engineering
-**Dual Degree** (Expected 2026)
-- **Thesis**: *Digital shell companies as a community financing technology.*
-- **Key Highlights**:
-  - Dual-degree program integrating management and technical expertise.
-  - Focused on strategic leadership and advanced software engineering principles.

-## Volunteering:
+## Volunteering

-topics: ukraine war relief, technology entrepreneurship, sailing
+- **Ukraine War Relief:** Supported humanitarian efforts through coordination and resource mobilization.

+- **Technology Entrepreneurship:** Mentored startups and contributed to fostering innovation ecosystems.

+- **Sailing:** Engaged in community-driven initiatives within the sailing community, promoting teamwork and leadership.